-What is a pre-nuptial agreement?
-What sort of couples can benefit from a pre-nuptial agreement?
+What is a prenuptial agreement?
+What sort of couples can benefit from a prenuptial agreement?

-My family is going through a divorce or a breakup, how can you help?
+My family is going through a divorce or a breakup.
+How can you help?

-We will also endeavour to achieve an agreement with regard to the children’s care arrangements (if relevant) as well as advising you on the best possible outcome in terms of a financial settlement to include a family home, division of other matrimonial capital, inheritances, pension sharing orders and whether spousal maintenance is relevant to your case.
+We will also endeavour to achieve an agreement with regard to the children’s care arrangements (if relevant) as well as advising you on the best possible outcome in terms of a financial settlement, to include considerations of a family home, the division of other matrimonial capital, inheritances, pension-sharing orders, and whether spousal maintenance is relevant to your case.

 Separation / divorce / dissolution is often a difficult process.
 We will provide you with all the necessary support throughout the duration of our instructions to ensure the best possible outcome for you and your family.

 If you are in a civil partnership, is the process the same as divorce?

 Essentially, the process is the same.
 However, you cannot petition for a dissolution of a civil partnership particularising your partner’s adultery.

 How long will my divorce take?